 Even though it’s not been officially announced by Virgin Media, it seems that Virgin Media’s London Underground Wi-Fi service is now live.
-After BBC journalist and presenter Rory Cellan-Jones, was able to send a tweet testing the service from an underground platform.
+BBC journalist and presenter Rory Cellan-Jones was able to send a tweet testing the service from an underground platform, indicating that the service is operational.

-Virgin Media is hoping to roll out the service in time for the upcoming Olympic Games starting in a couple of months, and has been busy setting up the service.
-Installing underground Wi-Fi hotspots at around 80 of the London Undergrounds 270 stations.
+Virgin Media is hoping to roll out the service in time for the upcoming Olympic Games starting in a couple of months and has been busy setting up the service.
+The company is installing underground Wi-Fi hotspots at around 80 of the London Underground’s 270 stations.
+This ambitious project aims to provide seamless connectivity to millions of commuters and visitors during one of the busiest times in London.

-The service is being rolled out for free to cover the Olympics games and is expected to be officially launched sometime in July.
-With charges coming into effect once the Olympics have finished.
+The service is being rolled out for free to cover the Olympic Games and is expected to be officially launched sometime in July.
+With charges coming into effect once the Olympics have finished, it is anticipated that the service will offer various pricing plans to cater to different user needs.
+For instance, there might be daily, weekly, and monthly passes available, making it flexible for both occasional and regular commuters.

 Source: Pocket-Lint